koriaf/ausdigital-nry/docs/1.0/index.md

 The `ausdigital-tap` specification depends on this document.
 Note, while this specification describes a generic notary interface, the TAP specification provides further restriction on the use of the notary.

+**TODO**: add all used terms here

+* content-address - some address/individual identification token, which depends only on item (file) content and uniquely identifies this item
+* Merkle-DAG - tree-like data structure, where top node refers its children by their content-address
+* IPFS - InterPlanetary File System - infrastucture to store item with their SHA-256 hashes as top-level content address.
+If item is a directory then it may contain subdirectories and files with their readable names, but referencing is being performing by content-address anyway.
+* QmHash, Ipfs Hash - 46-characters value starting with `Qm`, representing the SHA-256 sum of the given item (where item is a file, directory structure or block).
+Source SHA-256 value encoded by (**TODO**: what does it called, hash to QmStuff?)
+* Notary Archive, HOC Archive - directory-like structure with proof.json and proof.sig files
+* HOC Header - file/json structure, referenced from proof.json file in HOC Archive by its content-address
+* HOC Detail - file/json structure, referenced either from the HOC Header or another HOC Detail (in case of nested HOC Details).

 ## Licence